klmnden/azure-docs.tr-tr/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="join-a-domain-windows-only"></a>(Yalnızca Windows) etki alanına Katıl

-Azure dağıtımınızı bir Azure siteden siteye VPN bağlantısı veya ExpressRoute aracılığıyla şirket içi Active Directory ve DNS örneğine bağlı olup olmadığını (Bu adlandırılır *şirketler arası* içinde [Azure sanal makineler planlama SAP NetWeaver için ve uygulama][planning-guide]), VM bir şirket içi etki alanına katıldığını beklenir.
-Bu görev için dikkat edilecek noktalar hakkında daha fazla bilgi için bkz. [bir şirket içi etki alanına (yalnızca Windows) için bir VM katılmak][deployment-guide-4.3].
+Azure dağıtımınızı bir Azure siteden siteye VPN bağlantısı veya ExpressRoute aracılığıyla şirket içi Active Directory ve DNS örneğine bağlı olup olmadığını (Bu adlandırılır *şirketler arası* içinde [Azure sanal makineler planlama SAP NetWeaver için ve uygulama][planning-guide]), it is expected that the VM is joining an on-premises domain.
+For more information about considerations for this task, see [Join a VM to an on-premises domain (Windows only)][deployment-guide-4.3].

 #### <a name="ec323ac3-1de9-4c3a-b770-4ff701def65b"></a>İzlemeyi Yapılandırma

 Emin olmak için SAP ortamınızı açıklandığı gibi SAP için Azure izleme uzantısı ayarlamak destekler [Azure Gelişmiş izleme uzantısını SAP için yapılandırmak][deployment-guide-4.5].
-SAP izleme için önkoşul denetimi ve çekirdek SAP ve SAP konak Aracısı, gerekli en düşük sürümlerle kaynaklarında listelenen [SAP kaynakları][deployment-guide-2.2].
+Check the prerequisites for SAP monitoring, and required minimum versions of SAP Kernel and SAP Host Agent, in the resources listed in [SAP resources][deployment-guide-2.2].

 #### <a name="monitoring-check"></a>İzleme denetimi